qzhong0605/distributed-computing/README.md

-# readings of distributed system
+# Readings of Distributed System
 This git repository includes distributed system papers.
 It's important to read some papers for you to understand distributed system.